BEVDepth: Acquisition of Reliable Depth for Multi-view 3D Object Detection: Experiment

 \subsection{Benchmark Results}

+Here we briefly introduce two extra implementations that are crucial to obtain our performance on the nuScenes leardboard, \emph{i.e.}, Efficient Voxel Pooling and Multi-frame Fusion.

+\paragraph{Efficient Voxel Pooling} Existing Voxel Pooling in Lift-splat leverages a ``cumsum trick'' that involves a ``sorting'' and a ``cumulative sum'' operations.
+Both operations are computationally inefficient.
+We propose to utilize great parallelism of GPU by assigning each frustum feature a CUDA thread that is used to add the feature to its corresponding BEV grid.
+As a result, the training time of our state-of-the-art model is reduced from 5 days to 1.5 days.
+The sole pooling operation is 80$\times$ faster than its baseline in Lift-splat.

+\paragraph{Multi-frame Fusion} Multi-frame Fusion helps better detect objects and endows model ability to estimate velocity.
+We align the coordinates of frustum features from different frames into the current ego coordinate system to eliminate the effect of ego-motion and then perform Voxel Pooling.
+The pooled BEV features from different frames are directly concatenated and fed to following tasks.

-\paragraph{nuScenes val set}We compare the proposed BEVDepth with other state-of-the-art methods like FCOS3D~\cite{wang2021fcos3d}, DETR3D~\cite{wang2022detr3d}, BEVDet~\cite{huang2021bevdet}, PETR~\cite{liu2022petr}, BEVDet4D~\cite{huang2022bevdet4d} and BEVFormer~\cite{li2022bevformer} on nuScenes~\cite{caesar2020nuScenes} val set.
+\paragraph{nuScenes val set}We compare the proposed BEVDepth with other state-of-the-art methods like FCOS3D, DETR3D, BEVDet, PETR, BEVDet4D and BEVFormer on nuScenes \emph{val} set.
 We don't adopt test time augmentation.
-As can be seen from Tab.~\ref{tab:val}, BEVDepth shows superior performance in mATE and NDS (a key metric of nuScenes dataset), which improves 5\% and 2\% over 2nd place, respectively.
+As can be seen from Table~\ref{tab:val}, BEVDepth shows superior performance in NDS (a key metric of nuScenes dataset), which improves 2\% over 2nd place, respectively.
 BEVDepth is also comparable with BEVFormer in mAP given the fact that they use stronger backbone and larger resolution input images.
 Using 256$\times$704 resolution input images, BEVDepth exceeds BEVDet on ResNet-50 by 10\% in NDS.
 BEVDepth also exceeds BEVDet4D-Tiny and BEVFormer-S by 2\% in NDS.
-When using 512$\times$1408 resolution input images, BEVDepth exceeds PETR on ResNet-101 6\% in mAP, 0.14 in mATE and 11\% in NDS.
-BEVDepth also exceeds BEVDET4D-Base 2\% in mAP, 0.05 in mATE and 2\% in NDS although their backbones are usually better than us.
+When using 512$\times$1408 resolution input images, BEVDepth exceeds PETR on ResNet-101 6\% in mAP and 11\% in NDS.
+BEVDepth also exceeds BEVDET4D-Base 2\% in mAP and 2\% in NDS although their backbones are usually better than us.